rishabhdvn/Secure-Collab/README.md

 # Secure-Collab- Real-Time Collaborative Code Editor

-CodeBridge is a modern, real-time collaborative code editor that enables multiple developers to write and edit code simultaneously.
+Secure Collab is a modern, real-time collaborative code editor that enables multiple developers to write and edit code simultaneously.
 It features a responsive design that works seamlessly on both desktop and mobile devices, with real-time collaboration powered by Socket.IO.

 ## ✨ Features